Revenue Reverend

 Picture

-c1980?
-As previous issue but design slightly redrawn with bolder lettering, and change to perf 14½.
-No watermark.
+c1985?
+As previous issue but change to perf 14½ and design slightly redrawn with bolder lettering.
+All values now with large figures.
+No wmk.
 Printer unknown.

 R51.
 10f deep brown and red-orange